Supreme Court of Zimbabwe

-The Supreme Court of Zimbabwe is the highest court of order and the final court of appeal in Zimbabwe.
+The Supreme Court of Zimbabwe is the highest court and final court of appeal in Zimbabwe.

 The judiciary is headed by the Chief Justice of the Supreme Court who, like the other justices, is appointed by the President on the advice of the Judicial Service Commission.
 It has original jurisdiction over alleged violations of fundamental rights guaranteed in the constitution and appellate jurisdiction over other matters.

 The Supreme Court is separate from the High Court of Zimbabwe.

 Justices

 The Chief Justice is Luke Malaba since 27 March 2017.
 The Chief Justice and the puisne justices, ranked in order of seniority are:

 Notable cases

 Devagi Rattigan and Others v.
 Chief Immigration Officer and Others (June 1994)

 Devagi Rattigan and Others v.
 Chief Immigration Officer and Others was a case centered upon whether an immigration law that refused permanent residence to alien husbands of female Zimbabwean citizens violated those particular citizens' right to the freedom of movement in Zimbabwe's Constitution.
-The three applicants were all female legal citizens of Zimbabwe, yet each of them were married to men who were not legal citizens of Zimbabwe.
+The three applicants were all female legal citizens of Zimbabwe, yet each of them was married to men who were not legal citizens of Zimbabwe.
 The three husbands had previously been denied permanent residence in Zimbabwe due to the fact that they did not have any skills that the country was in need of.

 The reasoning of the Chief Immigration Officer was that although the marriages may have been genuine, government policy stated that the principal applicant for a permanent residence should be the husband, unless the wife was deemed a high qualified professional.
 Further, a residence permit could only be given to foreign males if they possess a scarce skill and met the threshold for their finances.

 The applicants made the argument that the refusal of permanent residence violated the freedom of movement clause in Section 22(1) of the Zimbabwe Constitution.
 This clause suggests that the freedom of movement includes: "The right to move freely throughout Zimbabwe, the right to reside in any part of Zimbabwe, the right to enter and leave Zimbabwe and immunity from expulsion from Zimbabwe."
 The plaintiffs also argued that the law indirectly put restraints on gender, as denying their husband's permanent residence in Zimbabwe simultaneously denied a women's right to establish their residence.

 The Supreme Court of Zimbabwe made a groundbreaking decision in 1995 by ruling that a foreign husband should have identical rights of residence as a foreign wife.
 As a direct result of this ruling, the Zimbabwean government added the 14th amendment to the constitution, which effectively got rid of all rights to citizenship based on marriage, as well as removing gender discrimination.
 This decision has been cited and reinforced in many cases since, including Salem v.
 Chief Immigration Officer and Others.